mjrgh/PinAffinity/PinAffinity/README.txt

   not running.
 Right click the program and select
   Set CPU Affinity Type > Pinball on the menu.

+The first time you run the program, you should test that it's working as follows.
+Launch Visual Pinball and start playing a game.
+With the game still running, switch back to the PinAffinity window.
+Look for the Visual Pinball executable in the PinAffinity process list, e.g., VPinballX.exe if you're running VP 10.
+Make sure that the Affinity column shows something like "-+++".
+If it says "Unable", it means that Windows blocked the affinity change because of user privilege restrictions.
+You can get around this by exiting out of PinAffinity and re-launching it in Administrator mode, by right-clicking on the .exe file icon and selecting "Run as Administrator" from the menu.
+You'll probably want to run in Administrator mode anyway for routine use, because it allows the program to set affinities for the miscellaneous Windows background tasks that are always running.
+Those tasks wake up at random times to do system chores, so it further helps VP performance to include them in the affinity settings and thereby keep them off the cores that VP is using.

+When you're running games, you should leave the PinAffinity program running, but it's best to minimize it so that it doesn't have to keep refreshing the window.
+Note that the window minimizes to an icon in the "system tray" - the little icon bar next to the Windows desktop clock.
+Just click the icon to bring the window back.

 The default configuration assigns VP cores #1, #2, and #3, and assigns the remaining cores to all other processes on the system.
 This gives VP almost exclusive access to three cores (assuming you have a 4+ core